bentlema/puppet-tutorial-pe/tutorial/vbox/12-Git-Basics.md

 12. Notice the red trash can icon next to the master branch, and click it.
 13. Click the *Ok* in the confirmation dialog

-Now, in the list of branches you should see only two:
+Now, in the list of branches you should see only:
 - foo
 - production
+- development

 Back on the master, run R10K again, and you'll notice that it no longer creates a *master* environment...